Who is eligible now for the vaccine in Nevada?

 There is no egg or egg-related component of the RNA vaccine.

-The COVID-19 vaccine will make me sick with COVID-19
+Will the COVID-19 vaccine make me sick with COVID-19?

 No. None of the authorized and recommended COVID-19 vaccines or COVID-19 vaccines currently in development in the United States contain the live virus that causes COVID-19.
 This means that a COVID-19 vaccine cannot make you sick with COVID-19.

-There are several different types of vaccines in development.
-All of them teach our immune systems how to recognize and fight the virus that causes COVID-19.
-Sometimes this process can cause symptoms, such as fever.
+All authorized vaccines teach our immune systems how to recognize and fight the virus that causes COVID-19.
+Sometimes this process can cause symptoms, such as headache or fever.
 These symptoms are normal and are a sign that the body is building protection against the virus that causes COVID-19.

 No. Neither the recently authorized and recommended vaccines nor the other COVID-19 vaccines currently in clinical trials in the United States can cause you to test positive on viral tests, which are used to see if you have a current infection.